apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 Steps could be separated into 2 parts:

 * **Build & Deploy**
-  Composed of calls to `*-deploy` jobs, is reponsible to runtimes, images and operator are ok.
+  Composed of calls to `*-deploy` jobs, is reponsible to runtimes, examples, images and operator are ok.
   Note that if any problem happens in a `deploy` job, then other deploy jobs are still run (they will take the previous stable artifacts/images) to run.
 * **Promote**
   Composed of calls to `*-promote` jobs, is responsible to deploy snapshots artifacts/nightly images to repositories/registries.

-Note that for a particular part of the project (runtimes, images or operator), if the `Build & Deploy` failed, then the `Promote` part is skipped.
+Note that for a particular part of the project (runtimes, examples, images or operator), if the `Build & Deploy` failed, then the `Promote` part is skipped.

 ### Activate/Deactivate release branch